 Well, I was one of those tourists, too:)

 Carrying a GoPro Hero 3 Black Edition, a Canon 5D Mark III and a heavy tripod, I tried to find nice spots to get some clean perspectives over the tea plantations.
 I mostly used the Carl Zeiss Makro-Planar T* 2/100mm, but also the Canon 16-35mm f/2.8 L II USM.

-To get to the tea plantations we took the hard way – a path through the tropical forrest.
-At one point the forrest transforms in what they call “The Mossy Forrest”.
-So, although in the video the Mossy Forrest is ilustrated after the tea plantations, I filmed there first.
-Good thing the 5D is weather sealed and the lenses too The humidity is huge in these forrests.
+To get to the tea plantations we took the hard way – a path through the tropical forest.
+At one point the forest transforms in what they call “The Mossy Forest”.
+So, although in the video the Mossy Forrest is illustrated after the tea plantations, I filmed there first.
+Good thing the 5D is weather sealed and the lenses too The humidity is huge in these forests.

 I used two different music tracks for the video:

 The film begins with a traditional Malay song “Warisan Gamelan Melayu – Perang Manggong”.

 The following song is performed by a Romanian electronic band called Silent Strike.
 The song is called “Primavara” (Spring).